agestaun/strings2translate/README.md

-# strings2translate
+# strings2translate 📑
- Project to apply translated strings to json files.
+ Project to apply translated strings to json files for my company.